google/WebFundamentals/src/content/en/tools/chrome-devtools/javascript/add-breakpoints.md

   on the currently selected node, or when an attribute value changes.

 * **Node Removal**: Triggered when the currently-selected node is removed.

-When you set a DOM change breakpoint, a blue circle is displayed next to the node where the breakpoint is set.

-![DOM change breakpoint indicator][dbi]

-You can manage all of your DOM change breakpoints from the **DOM Breakpoints** pane on the **Elements** panel.

-Toggle the checkbox next to a breakpoint to disable or enable that breakpoint.
-Right-click on a breakpoint and select **Remove Breakpoint** to delete that breakpoint.
-You can also remove all breakpoints by right-clicking anywhere within the **DOM Breakpoints** pane and selecting **Remove all breakpoints**.

-![DOM Breakpoints pane][dbp]

-You can also access the **DOM Breakpoints** pane from the **Sources** panel.

-![DOM Breakpoints pane on Sources panel][dbps]

-[dcb]: imgs/dom-change-breakpoint.png
-[dbi]: imgs/dom-breakpoint-indicator.png
-[dbp]: imgs/dom-breakpoints-pane.png
-[dbps]: imgs/dom-breakpoints-pane-sources.png

 ## Break on XHR